saahil-karnik/Testing/README.md

 # Testing practice
-A few testing examples (API testing using Postman) and UI Automation testing (using Cucumber)
+A few testing examples (API testing using Postman) and UI Automation testing (using Cucumber and Selenium)